singer-io/getting-started/BEST_PRACTICES.md

 State
 -----

+Endpoints that support filtering or provide an accurate time-based field can utilized state.
+State is a way to describe how much progess the tap has made through the endpoint in time.

 States that are datetimes will all be in RFC3339 format.
 Using ids or other identifiers for state is possible but could cause issues if the entities are not immutable and change out of order.
 If the API supports filtering by created timestamps but is not immutable (meaning a record can be